 - All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
-The leadership team at Laleham Gap School takes all concerns or allegations received seriously. - Allegations should be referred immediately to the Headteacher who will contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member. - In the event of allegations of abuse being made against the Headteacher, staff are advised that allegations should be reported to the chair of governors who will contact the LADO. - All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the leadership team. - All members of staff are made aware of the school Whistleblowing procedure (This policy can be found on the school's website, staff room safeguarding policy folder and online on the 'Whole School' drive within the 'Policies' folder.
-It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Staff can access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - Laleham Gap School has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+The leadership team at St. Peter-in-Thanet will takes all concerns or allegations received seriously. - Allegations should be referred immediately to the Head teacher who will contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member. - In the event of allegations of abuse being made against the headteacher staff are advised that allegations should be reported to the chair of governors who will contact the LADO. - All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the leadership team. - All members of staff are made aware of the school Whistleblowing procedure (which can be found on the school website).
+It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Staff can access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - St. Peter-in-Thanet has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
 The DBS will consider whether to bar the person. - If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or Schools Personnel Service.